Rootes Group: Rootes Securities Limited

-Rootes Ltd and exports
+Rootes Limited and exports

 A new Rootes Limited was incorporated in 1933 to hold the very profitable core business of the Rootes brothers: the motor distribution and servicing functions, and its extension and development of export markets.
 It had been the largest truck and car distributor in the United Kingdom in 1924 and generated the capital to buy manufacturer Hillman, merge Hillman with manufacturer Humber and give the Rootes brothers control of Humber and the manufacturing subsidiaries they would have Humber buy.

 Overseas representation of British motor manufacturers was not limited to group members.

 Ownership and control, Rootes family

-'Rootes Motors Limited' was the new name assumed 16 November 1949 of holding company Rootes Securities Limited.
+Rootes Motors Limited was the new name assumed 16 November 1949 of holding company Rootes Securities Limited.
 Substantially the whole of 1917's initial capital had been provided by the two Rootes brothers.
-Thereafter the business's expansion was financed by retained profits supplemented where necessary, for example the purchase of Hillman, by loans from The Prudential Assurance Company Limited and the company's bankers principally Midland Bank.
+Thereafter the business's expansion was financed by retained profits supplemented where necessary, for example the purchase of Hillman, by loans from Prudential and the company's bankers principally Midland Bank.
 On 24 November 1949 shares in Rootes Motors Limited were issued to the public in exchange for £3,025,000.
-Rootes was now a public listed company and the new capital repaid the Prudential and Midland Bank loans.
+Rootes was now a public company and the new capital repaid the Prudential and Midland Bank loans.
 The listed shares however were preference shares.
 The equity capital remained in the hands of the Rootes family now with new partner Prudential who had taken up all of the offered £1,000,000 of ordinary shares.
 External shareholders continued to hold a large proportion of Humber Limited.
 The preference shares issued to the public by Humber remained listed.
-In addition there were external shareholdings in the Rootes Acceptances vehicle exporting business and in Automobile Products of India Limited.
+In addition there were external shareholdings in the Rootes Acceptances vehicle exporting business and in Automobile Products of India.

 At this time employees totalled 17,000.
 Rootes owned, on average, about 80 per cent of the capital of its subsidiaries.
 The manufacturing subsidiaries were held through partly owned Humber Limited.
 Manufacture was carried out in three factories in Coventry with more at Luton, Cricklewood and Acton.
 There was a wholly owned assembly plant in Australia and similar facilities owned with associates in Argentina, Republic of Ireland and India.
 From Devonshire House in Piccadilly the original business, the marketing subsidiary, directed operations at five branches in Kent, their North Kensington service department and Birmingham and Manchester branches together with distribution companies overseas sometimes jointly owned.

 Barely twelve months after listing preference shares the Rootes brothers recognised the effect death duties would have on their holdings and their businesses and the two brothers offered one quarter of Rootes Motors' ordinary shares to current holders of Rootes preference shares.
 Further issues of preference shares and debenture stock followed in November 1954 and November 1959.
 Rootes Acceptances Limited, the export financing arm, was sold.